robertwayne/axum-htmx/README.md

 header is not present, which is useful if you want to make an entire router, say `/api`, only accessible via htmx requests.

+_It should be noted that this is NOT a replacement for authentication.
+A user can trivially set the `HX-Request` header themselves.
+This is merely a convenience for preventing users from receiving partial responses without full context.
+If you need to secure an endpoint, you should be using a proper authentication system._

 ## Example: Extractors

 In this example, we'll look for the `HX-Boosted` header, which is set when